Glossary

 GPX file — A standard XML file format for storing GPS routes, tracks, and waypoints.
 Trailkeep supports GPX 1.0 and 1.1.
 Most mapping apps (Garmin, Gaia GPS, AllTrails, Komoot) can export GPX.
 See Uploading a GPX file.

 Off-route path — A custom connector line drawn from the main GPX route to a waypoint that sits away from the trail.
-Off-route paths are included in the GPX export so your navigation device follows the exact path you planned.
-See Waypoints — Off Route.
+Off-route paths are your plan only — Trailkeep does not verify they are safe or legal.
+They are included in GPX export and shared trip maps so your navigation device follows the exact path you drew.
+See Waypoints — Off-trail placement.

 Edit link — A unique URL that grants write access to a trip for collaborative planning.
 Collaborators do not need a Trailkeep account.
 The link is automatically invalidated when the trip becomes Active.
 See Collaborative editing.